evankozliner/tech-team/tutorial.md

 ## Conclusion
 This tutorial has shown you how to install Docker, make basic Dockerfiles for your programs, build Docker images, and run them.
 You are now free to use Docker to make distributing your programs easier!

+*Note: The commands necessary for installation were taken from the Docker website.*